-Besan Ladoo is an Indian sweet and highly popular during the festival seasons.
+Besan Ladoo is an Indian sweet that is highly popular during festival seasons.
 These melt-in-the-mouth sweet balls are made with only three core ingredients and flavored with cardamom and pistachios!

 Sweets made from Besan (gram flour or chickpea flour) are highly popular during festivals, especially Diwali.
 And such sweets are our family favorite, mainly Besan Ladoo and Besan Burfi!

-I have grown up having Besan Ladoo and Besan Burfi for every festival we celebrate in India.
-But, mostly have it for celebrating Diwali and Gujarati New Year.
+I grew up having Besan Ladoo and Besan Burfi at every festival we celebrate in India.
+But mostly have it for celebrating Diwali and the Gujarati New Year.

-Besan Ladoo and Besan Burfi require the same core ingredients, but the method of making and shaping them differs.
+Besan Ladoo and Besan Burfi share the same core ingredients, but their methods of preparation and shaping differ.

-To make Besan Burfi, we need to make sugar syrup, but for Besan Ladoo, powdered or ground sugar is directly mixed with roasted gram flour.
+To make Besan Burfi, we need to prepare a sugar syrup, whereas for Besan Ladoo, powdered or ground sugar is directly mixed with roasted gram flour.

 This recipe gives melt-in-the-mouth Ladoo every time I make it.
 The recipe is easy but requires some muscle work.
 We need to stir the mixture continuously while cooking chickpea flour with ghee.

 This recipe requires Besan (Chickpea flour or gram flour), ghee, and sugar.
-Further, it involves cardamom and nuts for the flavors and crunch.
+Furthermore, it features cardamom and nuts for added flavor and crunch.
 I like to add finely chopped pistachios for flavor and a light crunch.
 However, adding nuts is optional, and you can skip it.

 - Besan (Gram Flour or Chickpea Flour): It is essential to measure the flour correctly.
-I have provided measurements in cups and grams both.
-But I will highly recommend using the kitchen scale for the best results.
-Chickpea flour is mostly lumpy, so sift it before using it for a smooth consistency.
+I have provided measurements in cups and grams.
+However, I highly recommend using a kitchen scale for the best results.
+Chickpea flour is often lumpy, so sift it before using to achieve a smooth consistency.
 Besan Laddo is made with either regular gram flour or coarse gram flour.
 It highly depends on your preference.
-I like to use regular flour with fine consistency, but you use what you prefer.
+I prefer to use regular flour with a fine consistency, but feel free to use whatever you like.

 - Ghee: It is essential for the smooth and melt-in-the-mouth Ladoo, so do not skimp on ghee.
 Again, measure the ghee the same way you measure the flour.

 - Sugar: To make Magaj, powdered sugar or Bura is used.
 Bura is nothing but ground sugar.
-However, it is everyone’s preference to add finely ground sugar or coarse sugar.
-I like to add granulated sugar for a slightly crunchy texture for the Besan Ladoo.
+However, it is a matter of personal preference to add finely ground sugar or coarse sugar.
+I like to add granulated sugar for a slightly crunchy texture to the Besan Ladoo.
 I have used 1⅓ cups (265g) of granulated sugar for this recipe.
 And that makes the Ladoo perfectly sweet for our family.
-But add sugar more or less as per your taste preference.
+However, add sugar to taste as per your preference.

-- Cardamom Powder: It provides a great flavor to these Besan Ladoo.
+- Ground Cardamom: It provides a great flavor to these Besan Ladoo.
 And I will highly recommend not skipping it.

 - Chopped Nuts: I like to add a few chopped nuts to the Besan mixture.
 I have added finely chopped pistachios, but chopped cashews or almonds can also be added.
 However, you can skip it if you want.